-It is very easy to make homemade gummy bears: only three ingredients are required to make the treats.
-Making your own gummies has the added benefit of including more wholesome ingredients: unlike the store-bought “fruit snacks” or other gummy candies, the homemade version contains no high fructose corn syrup.
+It's very easy to make homemade gummy bears: only three ingredients are required to make the treats.
+Making your own gummies has the added benefit of including more wholesome ingredients.
+Unlike the store-bought “fruit snacks” or other gummy candies, the homemade version contains no high fructose corn syrup.

 1. 1/3 cup white grape juice